fontforge/fontforge.github.io/README.md

 fontforge.github.com
 ====================

 This is the FontForge website repository.
-To contribute, please fork this on www.github.com/fontforge/fontforge.github.com/ and make a pull request, or join the fontforge-devel list to discuss.
+To contribute, please create issues, join the fontforge-devel list to discuss general topics, or simply make pull requests.
+Please don't hesitate to ask for direct commit access.

 Directory Layout
 ------------------

-- `README-HOWTO.md` Instructions for working with site

-- `meta/` Files made to redevelop the site (To Do list, sitemap visualisation, ideas for homepage and nav copy)
+- `meta/` Files made to redevelop the site, including a to-do list, sitemap visualisation, and mock up pages for the homepage, other pages and navigation

-- `src/` Source pages -- the meat of the site, so please **edit these!**
+- `_layouts/*.html` html template files

+- `_includes/*.html` snippets of HTML that are included in pages and templates

+- `assets/` CSS, JS and image files

+- `_config.yml` Configuration for Jeykll (ignore this file)

-- `build/` Build scripts to convert source pages into html files
+- `_build/` Some older build scripts to convert source pages from the old site into md files (ignore this directory)

-- `www/*.html` html files as served *(Don't change these because they are generated from the source files with the build scripts!)*

-- `www/img/` images as served

-- `www/css/` css as served

-- `www/js/` javascript as served

 Files of interest
 -------------------

-- `TODO.md` Todo list
+- `meta/TODO.md`
-- `documentation.md` Organization for the documentation
-- `homepage.md` Ideas for homepage
-- `navigation.md` Ideas for navigation and main section

 How to build the site
 -------------------